t1murgareev/mini_projects/README.md

 # mini_projects
-Here are collected mini projects in java
+Here are collected mini projects any languages